 1. This institution has continuously encouraged its support staff to undergo training programmes for skill development, capacity building for efficient submission of treasury bills.
-Training on Govt.
-Schemes and programmes for public service delivery.
+Training on online updation of e-service book and online leave application.
 2. Periodical interface sessions of the support staff with the Principal for planning and execution of different programmes of the institution are conducted.